dice-roller/documentation/docs/api/modifiers/ComparisonModifier.md

 <a name="ComparisonModifier"></a>

 ## *ComparisonModifier ⇐ <code>Modifier</code>*
-A `ComparisonModifier` is the base modifier class for comparing values.

 ::: warning Abstract class
-This is meant as an abstract class and should not be used directly.
+This is an abstract class and should not be used directly.
-You can use one of the extended modifiers, or extend the class yourself.
+You should use one of the extended classes, or extend the class yourself.
 :::

+A `ComparisonModifier` is the base modifier class for comparing values.

 **Kind**: global abstract class
 **Extends**: <code>Modifier</code>